Elizabeth Liles, MD

 My gender: Female

 I am a native of Seattle but have lived on the East Coast and in Canada.
-I enjoy meeting people from all different backgrounds — this is one of the best parts of practicing medicine.
+I enjoy meeting people from all different backgrounds — and consider that to be one of the best parts of practicing medicine.
 While my husband and I have a lot of interests, we have put these on hold to spend our spare time with our son.
-We typically spend our vacations at the Oregon Coast or other places with beach access.
+We typically spend our vacations at the Oregon Coast or other places nearby.

 Exercise is a longstanding commitment for me, and I have learned with time that doing some type of exercise each day, even if it is relatively light activity, is important for overall health.
-I am also fascinated with how to eat healthy food among the readily available choices that exist — that is to say, without having an organic farm in the backyard and without employing a vegan chef.
+I am also fascinated with how to eat healthy food among the readily available choices that exist — that is to say, through shopping at grocery stores in the Beaverton area.
+There is a lot of misleading nutritional information in the popular media.
 I have learned, humbly, that the secret to weight maintenance is to eat no more than is needed (which is not much if you sit at a desk all day).
-I volunteer in various capacities in support of my son's schooling and athletic endeavors, and also volunteer for the Oregon Chapter of the American College of Physicians.
+I volunteer in various capacities in support of my son's schooling and athletic endeavors and volunteer for the Oregon Chapter of the American College of Physicians.